Understanding Hypnotherapy; Facts, Myths, and How It Works

 We stay stuck because the subconscious mind is wired for safety, not change (homeostasis).

-You can repeat positive statements, but if your nervous system still associates change with risk or uncertainty, those affirmations won’t fully land.
+You can repeat positive statements, read Best Sellers self-help books, and think positive, but if your nervous system still associates change with risk or uncertainty, those things won’t fully land.

 Hypnotherapy works by calming the nervous system and engaging the subconscious directly, allowing new beliefs to feel safe rather than forced.
 When that shift happens, affirmations begin to work with your system instead of against it.